Skip to main content

 Ref

-It's also possible to attach a ref to the container to get access to various helper methods, for example, dispatch navigation actions.
-This should be used in rare cases when you don't have access to the navigation prop, such as a Redux middleware.
+It's possible to pass a ref to the container to get access to various helper methods, for example, dispatch navigation actions.
+This should be used in rare cases when you don't have access to the navigation object, such as a Redux middleware.

 Example: